Ittiwan people: Ceremony and dance

-Yamasee War

-At the outbreak of the Yamasee War in spring of 1715, the Etiwan sided with South Carolina and played a role in defending Port Royal against the initial Yamasee offensive.
-By July of that year, however, the Etiwan switched sides and joined the Yamasee War effort against the South Carolinians.
+History

+17th century

 Historian William Ramsey referred to them as the Itewans and considered them to be part of the "settlement Indians" which were smaller people groups that lived surrounded by South Carolina plantations.
 In the 1670s these smaller nations had sought refuge from the powerful Westo nation by living among the colonists and relations seem to have continued on well enough that the Etiwan chose to side with the colonists again at the outset of the Yamasee War.
 Ramsey speculates that anti-Indian sentiments among the colonists may have grown to such a level during the first half of the war that relations with the Etiwan may have been shattered.

-After the Yamasee War
+18th century

+At the outbreak of the Yamasee War in spring of 1715, the Etiwan sided with South Carolina and played a role in defending Port Royal against the initial Yamasee offensive.
+By July of that year, however, the Etiwan switched sides and joined the Yamasee War effort against the South Carolinians.

 In 1724 the journal of the Commons House of Assembly reported that the Etiwans wanted their own land.
-By then the Etiwans were scattered in small groups in St. James Goose Creek Parishes, St. Thomas Parish, St. Johns Parish, St. Andrews, St. Paul Parish and St. Helena Parish.
-Some natives wanted a single settlement area to bring the tribe members together and provide a means of support for their dwindling number.
+By then the Etiwans were scattered in small groups in St. James Goose Creek Parishes, St. Thomas Parish, St. Johns Parish, St. Andrews, St. Paul Parish, and St. Helena Parish.
+Some Natives wanted a single settlement area to bring the tribe members together and provide a means of support for their dwindling number.
 The Commons House of Assembly granted the request and issued land on the western side of Wassamasaw Swamp.
-Governor Glen makes the last historical mention of them as a tribal nation in 1751, as he proclaimed the "Etavans (sic) as a tribe in alliance with the English Government."
+Governor Glen makes the last historical mention of them as a tribal nation in 1751, as he proclaimed the "Etavans [sic] as a tribe in alliance with the English Government."